 - 2 skinless chicken breasts (sliced into thin strips)

 - 1 carrot (peeled and finely sliced)

 - 4 sp ring onions (thinly sliced)

 - In a large, shallow non-metallic dish, put the garlic, ginger, 1 tablespoon of soy sauce and oyster sauce.
 Add the chicken and toss until coated, then cover and place in the fridge for at least 30 minutes.

 - Soak the noodles in a bowl of boiling water for 6 minutes or until soft.
 Drain and set aside.

-- Add the noodles and bean sprouts and a drop of sesame oil to taste.
-Using kitchen tongs, toss everything together until it's combined.
-Serve straight away.
+- Add the noodles, bean sprouts and a drop of sesame oil to taste to the wok and, using kitchen tongs, toss everything together until it’s combined.